wassname/detect_bs_text/README.md

 ## Theoretical Underpinnings

-The hypothesis is grounded in [Schmidhuber's concept of curiosity](https://arxiv.org/abs/0812.4360), which posits that engaging writing should initially provoke surprise in the reader, with the level of surprise diminishing as comprehension increases.
-Conversely, vacuous writing fails to evoke surprise, while perplexing writing remains consistently bewildering.
-This study posits that such qualities can be quantitatively assessed through the metric of perplexity, which should decrease as the reader's understanding of the text improves.
+The hypothesis is grounded in [Schmidhuber's concept of curiosity](https://arxiv.org/abs/0812.4360), which suggests that engaging writing should initially provoke surprise in the reader, with the level of surprise diminishing as comprehension increases.
+We test of these qualities can be quantitatively assessed through the metric of perplexity, which should decrease as the model's understanding of the text improves.

 ## Methodological Approach